isomerpages/govtech-corp/_for-government-agencies/ICT and Infrastructure/Data Loss Prevention.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Products and Services/DLP_banner.jpg">
 </div>
-<p>As part of the Digital Workplace (Link to DWP product page), DLP uses
+<p>As part of the <a href="/products-and-services/for-government-agencies/productivity-and-marketing/digital-workplace/" rel="noopener noreferrer nofollow" target="_blank">Digital Workplace</a>,
-technical and process controls to detect anomalous activities, such as unexpected downloads of large amounts of data to personal computers, that are indicators of possible malicious activity or data incidents</p>
+DLP uses technical and process controls to detect anomalous activities, such as unexpected downloads of large amounts of data to personal computers, that are indicators of possible malicious activity or data incidents</p>
 <p>The public trusts us to use their data in a responsible way.
 Unauthorised
 use or disclosure of data can cause damage to individuals, organisations and/or the State, which will ultimately erode public confidence and trust